yutanagano/nearust/README.md

 # nearust

-`nearust` is a minimal CLI utility for fast detection of nearest neighbour strings that fall within a threshold edit distance.
+`nearust` is a tool for fast detection of nearest neighbour strings that fall within a threshold edit distance.
 It is a fast, multi-threaded, CPU-based implementation of Chotisorayuth and Mayer's [symdel algorithm](https://arxiv.org/abs/2403.09010v1).

 ## Installing

 ### Homebrew

 ```bash
 brew install yutanagano/tap/nearust
 ```

 ### Shell script

 Replace `<LATEST-VERSION>` below to the latest release version tag:

 ```bash